+System monitoring is our responsibility because this world looks like our home.
 In the complex industry of food regulations, strong women like Liat stand out.
-With an impressive track-record of over a decade in the quality assurance field, Liat has agreed to share her experiences with us.
+With an impressive track record of over a decade in the quality assurance field, Liat has agreed to share her experiences with us.
 “I’m a food engineer,” she told us, “and for the last ten years I’ve focused on regulations in the food industry and quality assurance.
 Last year I left the Israeli ministry of health and started an independent business, consulting about food safety and hygiene in the food industry.”

 Hygienic challenges in the food industry

 “I’d say the main challenges in the food industry revolve around sanitation.
 You have to make sure the environment in which the food is prepared is sanitized, that the equipment used is sanitized.
 Making sure the work area stays clean 100% of the time is very hard work.
 You have to make sure that the employees’ hands are clean, too, brushing up on hand washing protocols and techniques.”